Dani3lSun/apex-plugin-apexscreencapture/README.md

 **Works best in modern browsers** [For more informations visit html2canvas](https://github.com/niklasvh/html2canvas)

 ##Changelog
+####1.7 - added minified css/js files for normal mode and full files for debug mode

 ####1.6 - performance improvements(removed redundant AJAX call) / split the clob into a 30k param array (OHS 32k limit for params)

 ####1.5 - removed the save to item functionality / instead added a AJAX function which saves the resulting image to Database using custom PL/SQL code